She knew Jesus at least as well as any of the apostles did, and was committed to his mission.

 Reconstruction of the interior of the tomb of Jesus, with the discarded shroud

 When they entered, they found it empty.
-There was no body lying on the stone slab where they had left it.
+There was no body lying on the stone slab.
 All that remained were the linen clothes in which they had wrapped Jesus’ body.

-To make matters even more terrifying, they had a strange experience that is not easily explained.
-They saw something that the gospels called ‘angels’ (see What are angels?).
-These two dazzling beings asked the women why they were looking for Jesus in a tomb, a place reserved for the dead?
+These dazzling beings asked the women why they were looking for Jesus in a tomb, a place reserved for the dead?
 They said that Jesus was not here because he was living, not dead.

 Joanna was among the first – perhaps the very first – to bring news of the Resurrection to a waiting world.